ywangd/stash/README.md

       type `git sta` and press `Tab`.
 It will auto-completes to `git status `.
       You can easily add your own sub-commands completion via JSON files.

+* **Thread management allows multiple commands running in parallel**
+    * One foreground jobs and unlimited number of background jobs can run simultaneously.
+    * A foreground job can be stopped by pressing the **CC** button or **Ctrl-C* on an external keyboard.
+    * A background job is issued by appending an ampersand character (**`&`**) at the end of a normal command, e.g. `httpserver &`.
+It can be terminated by the `kill` command using its job ID.
+    * A few utilities are provided for thread management.
+        - `jobs` to list current running background jobs.
+        - `kill` to kill a running job.
+        - `fg` to push background jobs to foreground
+        - `CZ` button (Ctrl-Z) to push a foreground job to background

 * **Command line history** management.
 Three UI buttons are provided to navigate through the history.